University certificate

 9.10.5.
 Clinical and Psychological Management

 Module 10.
-Pathology of Puerperium.
-Psychological Issues during the Postpartum Period.
+Puerperal Pathology.
+Psychological Issues During the Puerperium.
 Cardiopulmonary Resuscitation in Pregnant Women and Neonates.

 10.1.1.
 Concept and Etiology